chama-x/ISP-SpeedKarma/README.md

 ## ISP‑SpeedKarma

-Make your ISP behave.
-SpeedKarma learns your network’s rhythms, then nudges traffic like a pro — so your real stuff flies when it matters.
+You know it is a known secret that ISPs worldwide, especially in Sri Lanka (Hutch, Dialog, Mobitel), prioritize your traffic when doing a speed test to make them look good in tests.
+Is that good?
+Not at all, why let them do so?
+So I built a Rust-based tool that sends packets to speedtest.net from time to time, so our dear ISPs think you are testing speed and prioritize the speed.
+Yeah, let's give them their own food..

-### What this is (in plain human)
+### What this is:
 - **Learns**: watches your throughput patterns and builds a baseline
-- **Optimizes**: when there’s signal, it boosts your effective bandwidth without being noisy
+- **Optimizes**: when there’s a signal, it boosts your effective bandwidth without being noisy
 - **Stays stealthy**: can disguise app traffic to look like speedtest flows when needed
 - **Lives in your tray**: fast toggles, gentle notifications, no drama